hwsamuel/Grebe/README.md

 ## Viewing Web App

-1. In a terminal from the `webapp` folder, use the command `python server.py` to run the Flask server.
+- In a terminal from the `webapp` folder, use the command `python server.py` to run the Flask server.
-2. In your web browser, go to [http://127.0.0.1:5000/grebe/](http://127.0.0.1:5000/grebe/)
+- In your web browser, go to [http://127.0.0.1:5000/grebe/](http://127.0.0.1:5000/grebe/)
-3. When using IaaS hosting, you can serve the Flask web app using [uWSGI](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04).
+- When using IaaS hosting, you can serve the Flask web app using [uWSGI](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04).
-4. PaaS hosting configurations depend on the provider, but here is one for [Heroku](https://medium.com/the-andela-way/deploying-a-python-flask-app-to-heroku-41250bda27d0).
+- PaaS hosting configurations depend on the provider, but here is one for [Heroku](https://medium.com/the-andela-way/deploying-a-python-flask-app-to-heroku-41250bda27d0).
-5. The __[Grebe Demo](http://199.116.235.207/grebe)__ uses IaaS hosting with [Cybera](http://www.cybera.ca).